 The school operates a knowledge-rich curriculum, deliberately sequenced to build understanding year upon year.
 Leaders have rejected the notion that coverage equals understanding.
 Instead, each historical figure encountered, each philosophical concept grappled with, each scientific principle discovered fits into a logically coherent scheme of learning.
 This architectural approach means children develop deep knowledge in core subjects while building the cultural capital they need to understand the wider world.

 Explicit teaching structures reading comprehension, phonics and spelling through systematic approaches.
-In phonics, the school was significantly above average in the most recent published data (July 2024).
+In phonics, the school has previously reported strong outcomes.
 Writing is woven throughout, not confined to English lessons.
-Across foundation subjects — history, geography, science — children apply knowledge through written work that extends their capability.
+Across foundation subjects - history, geography, science - children apply knowledge through written work that extends their capability.

 Mathematics teaching balances procedural fluency with deeper problem-solving.
 Children develop understanding of number, place value and calculation through structured progression.
 The curriculum exposes them to varied mathematical traditions and applications, from ancient mathematics to contemporary contexts.